MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/microsoft-autoupdate.md

 # Let Mac users choose Microsoft 365 Insider for themselves by using Microsoft AutoUpdate (MAU)

-If you want your Mac users to choose an Microsoft 365 Insider channel for themselves, they can follow these steps on their Mac.
+If you want your Mac users to choose a Microsoft 365 Insider channel for themselves, they can follow these steps on their Mac.

 1. Open any Office app, such as Word, and then select **Check for Updates** on the **Help** menu.
 2. In the **Microsoft AutoUpdate** dialog that appears, select **Advanced...**